-Social Entrepreneurs Are Creating New Types of Organizations to Pursue Social Goals
+Social Entrepreneurs are Creating New Types of Organizations to Pursue Social Goals

 - Social entrepreneurs start new ventures that address important social needs and issues. - Often organized as nonprofits that combine revenue generation with the pursuit of social goals.
-Issues include healthcare delivery, access to education, improving agriculture. - Forbes magazine annual list of 30 Under 30 Social Entrepreneurs includes the most innovative new social ventures. - Example: Swipe Out Hunger an organization that was created to encourage college students to donate unused meal points to help feed community members in need.
-Today, Swipe Out Hunger has chapters on 23 campuses and has distributed more than 1.2 million meals. - Example: Teach for America, the national corps of outstanding recent college grads who commit to teach for two years in urban and rural public schools and become leaders in expanding educational opportunity.
+Issues include healthcare delivery, access to education, improving agriculture. - Forbes magazine annual list of 30 Under 30 Social Entrepreneurs includes the most innovative new social ventures. - Example: SIRUM (Supporting Initiatives to Redistribute Unused Medicine), an organization that works with healthcare systems to distribute unused prescription drugs to patients who can't afford to pay. - Example: Teach for America, the national corps of outstanding recent college grads who commit to teach for two years in urban and rural public schools and become leaders in expanding educational opportunity.
 Each year more than 10,000 corps members teach 750,000 students. - c.
 Government agency. - Is a federal, state, county, or city unit that... - Provides a specific service to its constituents. - Example: Census Bureau. - The terms firm, company, and organization are used interchangeably to cover both for-profit and nonprofit organizations. - Organizations that develop similar offerings, when grouped together, create an industry, such as the automobile industry or the ice cream industry. - a.
-The dynamics of an industry and how it is structured impact the strategic decisions organizations make. - b.
-These strategic decisions create a compelling and sustainable competitive advantage to achieve superior performance for an organization's offerings. - c.
+[Figure 2-A] The dynamics of an industry and how it is structured impact the strategic decisions organizations make. - b.
+These strategic decisions create a compelling and sustainable competitive advantage to achieve superior performance for an organization's offerings.

+c.
 Organizations must understand the industry within which they compete.